BNIC#2 Sarupen Q&A: Pragmatism over ideology - “Burn the coal, build the grid, and fix the law”

 Chris Wilkinson.

-PS.
-I'm simply a Messenger of Hope, sharing with other patriotic South Afri-CANs.
+I'm simply a messenger, writing and sharing with other patriotic South Afri-CANs.

-If you’d like to support this work, I deeply appreciate it.
+If you’d like to support my efforts, I appreciate it.